Nitinbabariya/fk/README.md

 # Why?
 This project was inspired by [The Fuck](https://github.com/nvbn/thefuck).

-Initially I tried to use TheFuck but I antivirus on my machine was not happy with the name of the application.
+Initially I tried to use TheFuck but the antivirus on my machine was not happy with the name of the application.
 It kept complaining that a HIGH severity malware is found, we could not clean up a threat.
-Hence I decided to writeup the one in C#.
+Hence gave a try to writeup the one in C#.

 # Installation Instructions